 - Sell personal and real property below market price

-- Fail or refuse to distribute assets
+- Fail to distribute assets

 - Fail to pay creditors